alexirpan/alexirpan.github.io/rl-derivations.markdown

 distributions.
 We can do this by measuring distance with the Fisher information matrix.

-(At least, I think.
-I'm pretty sure this is not the most precise argument, but it's the one that makes sense to me.)
+(I'm pretty sure this argument is wrong in some subtle way, but it's approximately correct.)

 Natural policy gradient is the idea of natural gradient, applied to the policy gradient from REINFORCE.
 At a high level it's actually pretty